sunminghui81/sunminghui81.github.io/_posts/2017-01-20-python-tutorial.md

    for i, v in enumerate(['tic', 'tac', 'toe']):
        print i, v
    ```
-   To loop over two or more sequences at the same time, the entries can be paired with the zip() function.
+   To loop over two or more sequences at the same time, the entries can be paired with the zip() function. <br>

    ```
    questions = ['name', 'quest', 'favorite color'] answers = ['lancelot', 'the holy grail', 'blue'] for q, a in zip(questions, answers):
        print 'What is your {0}?
 It is {1}.'.format(q, a)
    ```
-   To loop over a sequence in reverse, first specify the sequence in a forward direction and then call the `reversed()` function.
+   To loop over a sequence in reverse, first specify the sequence in a forward direction and then call the `reversed()` function. <br>

    ```
    for i in reversed(xrange(1,10,2)):
        print i,
    ```
-   To loop over a sequence in sorted order, use the `sorted()` function which returns a new sorted list while leaving the source unaltered.
+   To loop over a sequence in sorted order, use the `sorted()` function which returns a new sorted list while leaving the source unaltered. <br>

    ```
    basket = ['apple', 'orange', 'apple', 'pear', 'orange', 'banana'] for f in sorted(set(basket)):
        print f,
    ```
-   When looping through dictionaries, the key and corresponding value can be retrieved at the same time using the `iteritems()` method.
+   When looping through dictionaries, the key and corresponding value can be retrieved at the same time using the `iteritems()` method. <br>

    ```
    knights = {'gallahad': 'the pure', 'robin': 'the brave'}
    for k, v in knights.iteritems():